Nick Schultz (Blue Heelers): Storylines

-Season 2

 During the second season, Nick has several personality clashes with Wayne.
 The first occurred during a traffic blitz in Mt Thomas while Wayne was the passenger of a Traffic Operations Group officer during a pursuit which was not terminated despite the officer being ordered to do so and, as a result, Billy Peters, a friend of Nick's, was killed in a high-speed accident.
 The second clash occurred when one of Wayne's mates ran over and killed a girl who Nick had befriended while driving under the influence.

 After the Mt Thomas Traffic Division is closed down, Nick moves into the police residence and becomes the watch-house keeper.
-The police had an unwritten rule that watch-house keepers should be married so that the officers wife could also work at the station (unpaid) cleaning the cells and the office as well as providing meals for those in the lock-up.
+The police had an unwritten rule that watch-housekeepers should be married so that the officers wife could also work at the station (unpaid) cleaning the cells and the office as well as providing meals for those in the lock-up.
 Following Tom Croydon's advice, Nick enlisted the help of the Police Association (the police union) in order to get the job, forcing an unhappy district Inspector Ted Faulkner into giving him the job so as to not look like Nick was being discriminated against for being single.
 This also caused a minor conflict with Wayne who had been the watch-house keeper until his marriage to Roz had ended.
 Wayne had moved into traffic with Nick before being moved to general duties when traffic closed with Wayne accusing Nick of looking after himself while forgetting about his mate.
 Nick also begins a relationship with Sasha Peters (Billy's widow) which lasts only a few months.
 He also conducted an intervention on Tom's younger daughter, Susan, who had become mixed up in a cult, revealing to her that he knew what cults were like as his late wife had also been taken in by a cult during a rocky point of their marriage.

-Season 3

 Early in 1996, Nick is accused of murder after the death in custody of suspected child killer.
 His colleagues are suspicious because of his particular hatred of that type of criminal; he takes child homicide cases personally because they bring back painful memories of his daughter.

 When Wayne Patterson dies after being run over by a car outside of the police station, Nick is furious because Wayne's parents refuse to allow the Heelers, other than Tom Croydon, to attend the funeral, taking out his anger on Roz when she arrives in Mt Thomas to inform them of the Pattersons' wishes.
 Despite this, Nick and the others are able to pay tribute in their own way, arriving at the church in time to perform a guard of honour as Wayne's coffin is carried to the hearse.
 Nick later finds some solace in his friendship with Doctor Zoe Hamilton who works at the Mt Thomas Hospital.